 Not many people know that Peter Jackson based his vision of J.R.R.
 Tolkien’s miserable Gollum after a toddler who was sick with a wicked cold.
 That’s because it’s totally not true.
 Still, for half a second, you thought it was plausible.
 And that speaks to how ugly toddler colds are.
-It also speaks to how awful it is to have them following you around begging for their “precious” stuffed animal all day.
+It also speaks to how awful it is to have them following you around begging for their “precious” stuffed animal all day when they’re home sick during flu season.
+Sadly, until the age of four, there is no over-the-counter cold medication for children.
+That means you have to find a way to make your grey, hacking, sniveling, whiney toddler a bit more comfortable.
+Start by untying the elvish rope.
+Then learn about a few natural flu remedies to help your kid’s flu or cold.

-One of the nastiest places to tackle on a toddler during a cold is their grody noses.
-That’s because they’re not able to blow out the snot and would frankly just rather wipe it on your jeans, thank you very much.
+One of the nastiest body parts to tackle on a toddler during a cold is their grody nose.
+That’s because they’re not able to blow out the snot and would frankly just rather wipe it on your jeans.
 The good news is that you can help things dry up, sans heavy drugs.

 Saline Solution: A saline solution mist, or drip, can help get the mucus out.
 That said, it isn’t particularly pleasant for your kid.
 Tell them what’s going to go down ahead of time and maybe show them on one of their stuffed animals before you come at their nose.